Blog

 So what to do if, like me, you used Video Station but wanted to ensure you can continue to be up-to-date with DSM – you might as well because it is inevitable that Synology will drop support for v7.2.1 at some point in the future.

 There are a number of packages out there that can be installed on DSM which will give you equivalent functionality to Video Station.
 I decided to opt for Plex.
-In part, because it is readily available on all the LG televisions we have at home, and also on Android devices.
+In part, because it is readily available as an app on all the LG televisions we have at home, and also on our Android devices.

 Best practice configuration of your video library under Plex is discussed later, but for the time being lets continue with rounding up all the other constituent parts…